Particular/docs.particular.net/Content/NServiceBus/pipeline-management-using-message-mutators.md

 If a server side (incoming) mutator throws an exception, the message aborts, rolls back to the queue, and is retried.

-If a client side (outgoing) message mutator throws an exception, the exception bubbles up to the method calling bus.Send or bus.Publish.
+If a client side (outgoing) message mutator throws an exception, the exception bubbles up to the method calling `bus.Send` or `bus.Publish`.